SMT-COMP/smt-comp.github.io/2023/model.md

 theory.
 To achieve this, the function definition may call the original theory function using the same name as the function that is defined.

-In the model validation track require that solvers give the values for an undefined input, if it affects the satisfiability of the benchmark.
+In the model validation track, solvers MUST give the values for an undefined input, if it affects the satisfiability of the benchmark.
-A solver should give a concrete value for all undefined inputs.
+A solver SHOULD give a concrete value for all undefined inputs.
 A simple way to achieve this is with an `ite` expression that checks if the input leads to undefinedness and provides a concrete expression in that case and calls the original theory function in the other case.

-Here are some examples, given that the following definition of an algebraic datatype is present in the input problem:
+As an example, consider the theories of non-linear arithmetic and data types and the following definition of an algebraic data type for lists in the input problem:

 ```smt2
 (declare-datatypes ((list 1)) ((par (alpha) (